Ukrainians: Music

 Ukrainian music incorporates a diversity of external cultural influences.
-It also has a very strong indigenous Slavic and Christian uniqueness, the elements of which elements were used among many neighboring nations.
+It also has a very strong indigenous Slavic and Christian uniqueness, the elements of which elements were used among many neighbouring nations.

 Ukrainian folk oral literature, poetry and songs (such as the dumas) are among the most distinctive ethnocultural features of Ukrainians as a people.
 Religious music existed in Ukraine before the official adoption of Christianity, in the form of plainsong obychnyi spiv or musica practica.
 Traditional Ukrainian music is easily recognised by its somewhat melancholy tone.
 It first became known outside of Ukraine during the 15th century as musicians from Ukraine would perform before the royal courts in Poland (later in Russia).

 A large number of famous musicians around the world was educated or born in Ukraine, among them famous names like Dmitry Bortniansky, Sergei Prokofiev and Myroslav Skoryk.
 Ukraine is also the rarely acknowledged musical heartland of the former Russian Empire, home to its first professional music academy, which opened in the mid-18th century and produced numerous early musicians and composers.